-Teresa Van Hoy is Professor of History and current O’Connor Chair for the History of Hispanic Texas and the Southwest.
-She is a native of North Carolina, but moved to Texas to study the history of Latin America and the United States.
+Teresa Van Hoy, Professor of History, is a native of North Carolina, but moved to Texas to study the history of Latin America and the United States.
 Her early research focused generally on the dynamic among local communities, federal authorities and foreign investors in Mexico.
 Her subsequent work has focused generally on the problematic nexus of war and celebration.

 Van Hoy’s social commitments focus on secondary education, public health, and art.
 In 2001, she founded and directed a local educational outreach program, “San Antonio Students Stand and Deliver” that prepares seventh graders for the SAT and college admission.
 Alumni from her program have matriculated at MIT, Dartmouth, Yale and elsewhere and received tens of thousands of dollars in scholarships.
 The first two cohorts have already graduated from college.
 In 2003, she joined “Latinas for a Cure” and promoted global awareness of breast health that included a talk in Beijing in 2007.
 She also bikes 20 miles a day (dangers notwithstanding—she was nearly killed when a motorist hit her while she was cycling in 2006.)